ardsh/slonik-trpc/docs/docs/usage-main-features/cursor-pagination.md

 ### Paging backwards

-If you specify a negative number for the `take` option, you'll be page to get the previous page:
+If you specify a negative number for the `take` option, you'll get the previous page:

 ```ts
 const previousPage = await postsLoader.loadPagination({